turbot/steampipe-plugin-net/docs/index.md

 display_name: Net
 name: net
 description: Steampipe plugin for querying DNS records, certificates and other network information.
 og_description: Query networking information with SQL!
-Open source CLI.
+Zero ETL CLI.
 No DB required.
 og_image: "/images/plugins/turbot/net-social-graphic.png"
 ---

 # Net + Steampipe

-[Steampipe](https://steampipe.io) is an open source CLI to instantly query cloud APIs using SQL.
+[Steampipe](https://steampipe.io) is a CLI to instantly query cloud APIs using SQL.

 The net plugin is a set of utility tables for steampipe to query attributes of X.509 certificates associated with websites, DNS records, and connectivity to specific network socket addresses.